My life was spent either sleeping or going on an adventure.

-To honor Anna’s passion for the arts, the family is establishing the Anna Mirabai Lytton Foundation for Arts and Wellness, to be dedicated to enriching arts and wellness for the young, including at Springs School.
+To honor Anna’s passion for the arts, the family established the Anna Mirabai Lytton Foundation for Arts and Wellness, dedicated to enriching arts and wellness for the young, including at Springs School.
 Contributions may be addressed to the

 Anna Mirabai Lytton Foundation